BUILD SUCCESS BY increasing awareness of the benefits of smoke-free housing and the negative effects of secondhand smoke.

 The evidence shows that smoke-free policies work.
 Properties with smoke-free policies have less secondhand smoke, even if they have not reached 100% compliance.
 While it has not been easy for all who have adopted a smoke-free policy, public housing authorities consistently are positive about the results.

 More than one-third of adult public housing residents in the US smoke—totaling approximately 400,000 smokers, putting other residents and staff at risk of negative health effects.

-The Building Success research team conducted two studies that examined the opinions and experiences of voluntary adopters of smoke-free housing policies, and identified key approaches that supported implementation efforts.
+The Building Success research team conducted three studies that examined the opinions and experiences of voluntary adopters of smoke-free housing policies, and identified key approaches that supported implementation efforts.

 The purpose of the Building Success website is to share practical ideas and insights from housing providers and residents who went smoke-free, in order to support implementation of smoke-free policies.